jgacuca567/kenafrica/readme.md

 12. Watch Lynda Wordpress WooCommerce
 13. Add the MailChimp API for the ReadMe Key
 14. Convert Wordpress to iOS App and Android App
+15. Install Bootstrap JS in the functions page